gsause/Linux-Foundation-RHEL/rhcsa_linux_intern_guide.md

 ---

-## ✅ Week 8: Automation, Backup & Practice
+## ✅ Day 11-12: Automation, Backup & Practice

 > _"This is what separates you from a script-kiddie.
 Automate, practice, break and fix."_